Irene-Wu-1002/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+#### Why the device is elevated
+- The sensor needs to face downward to accurately detect the user’s head position.
+However, because the sensor strip is relatively short, we had to raise the Raspberry Pi to achieve the proper downward angle.
+Elevating the device also ensures that the user’s head does not accidentally block or strike the sensor during normal use.
+- During testing, we found that the sensor can reliably detect objects within a range of about 15 cm.
+Beyond this distance, detection becomes unreliable.
+Therefore, raising the device ensures that the user’s head remains within this effective detection range for consistent performance.

+#### Why the device has several holes
+- The holes serve multiple functional purposes.
+One is for the Bluetooth module, which broadcasts audio alerts to notify the user when they are sitting too close to the screen.
+Another set of holes supports display visibility and ventilation.
+We integrated a small screen on the Raspberry Pi to show system details and user feedback.
+To make this display clear and user-friendly, we positioned it near the radio broadcaster and ensured there are openings for both visibility and heat dissipation.

+#### Why handles were added to the device
+- We added two handles on the right side of the device to make maintenance easier.
+These handles allow users or developers to conveniently open the casing for adjustments, sensor calibration, or component replacement without damaging the housing.

 Build a cardboard prototype of your design.

 **\*\*\*Document your rough prototype.\*\*\***